wuzhengy/TAU/Core Design Principles.md

 * epoch stateful chain rather than stateful and stateless choice, which is ethereum future plan
 * no smart contract on the chain
 * block structure includes the number N and last new peer.
+* assume P2P idea is wrong... the phones is not supposed to communicate with peer to peer in reciprocal tight format ... but loose coupling pub/sub fashion.
+It will waste lots of traffic data, but data cost follows moore's law.
+The classical telecom theory is about connection.
+What if the connection is not the way to solve serveless problem.

+* choking mechanism in blockchain mining, for each nodes synching blockchain ledger, collectively there are less incentive for any node to give data to stranger nodes. so far the working last resort is the torrent choking plan, in any certain time window, only a subset of nodes are suppose to open access to each other and each will use tit for tac accounting for exchange data.
+So that the nodes do not want to share data at all will found hard to receive data from the un-choked peers at a certain time frame. in libTAU, we use blockchain time to arrange planned communications paire between nodes, in each time, each nodes will know exactly what nodes to talk to. when communication starts, bothsides will have to provide data to each other. this is probabaly the most important thing in libTAU blockchain data exchange.